jrhughes90/Fingerprint-Auth0-marketplace/pre-user-registration-action/installation_guide.md

 2. Navigate to **App Settings** → **Integrations** to explore the available SDKs and find the easiest way to install Fingerprint Pro.

 3. Add the SDK to your application - You can [import](https://dev.fingerprint.com/docs/js-agent#installing-the-agent--quick-usage-examples) the script directly in vanilla JavaScript or use a type-safe [SDK](https://dev.fingerprint.com/docs/frontend-libraries) for your favorite framework.
-Here is a [React SDK](https://github.com/fingerprintjs/fingerprintjs-pro-react) example:
+Here is a [React SDK](https://github.com/fingerprintjs/fingerprintjs-pro-react) example wrapping the application (or component) within FpjsProvider:

     ```
     import {